 local.app.properties – a file that defines deployment parameters of the server-based application blocks.

 XML-descriptors of UI screens.

 Controllers of UI screens in the form of Java or Groovy source code.

 Groovy scripts or classes, and Java source code that is used by the application via the Scripting interface.

 The location of the configuration directory is determined by the cuba.confDir application property.
-In case of fast deployment in Tomcat, it is a subdirectory with the web application name in the
+For the Middleware, Web Client and Web Portal blocks in fast deployment configuration in Tomcat, it is a subdirectory with the web application name in the

 tomcat/conf directory, for example,